akshatha-k/Microsoft-Code.fun.do.2019/README.md

 The cameras setup at the poll station continuously scan for any illegal equipment / weapons.
 The Electronic Voting Machine (EVM) accepts votes if the camera detects no such equipment that is flagged illegal.
-Once the citizen chooses the party, the biometric fingerprint scanner waits for verification and once verified, the vote is permanently stored in the poll-station blockchain.
+Once the citizen chooses the party, the biometric fingerprint scanner waits for verification and once verified, the vote is permanently stored in the district blockchain.
 Assuming fingerprint data is already provided by the Unique Identification Authority of the country.
+The EVM is constructed around a small embedded microcomputer that is connected to Azure Blockchain and a database which holds the unique Identification Data of the people in that region.

 Each poll station in a region (like a district) maintains a copy of the ledger for that region.
 All the votes in a particular region is then totalled to compute the national total.